Tulsa Outrage: Trial

 The trial began in front of Judge T. D. Evans on November 8 with the prosecutor largely ignoring the charge of vagrancy and instead asking the defendants about their loyalty to the government and support for Liberty Loans.
 The IWW members were represented by Chas.
 A. Richards.
 On Friday, November 9, the Tulsa Daily World published an editorial entitled "Get Out the Hemp" which wrote:

-"Any man who attempts to stop the [oil] supply for one-hundredth part of a second is a traitor and ought to be shot!...
-If the I.W.W. or its twin brother, the Oil Workers union, gets busy in your neighborhood, kindly take occasion to decrease the supply of hemp.
-Knowledge of how to tie a knot that will stick might come in handy in a few days...kill’em just as you would kill any other kind of snake.
-Don’t scotch 'em; kill’em.
-And kill’em dead.
-It is no time to waste money on trials and continuances and things like that."

 At the conclusion of the trial the 11 arrested IWW members were convicted of either vagrancy or failure to own a Liberty Bond (the second of which was not a crime).
 Frank Ryan, another IWW member who had testified at trial, was also arrested at the end of trial along with other suspected IWW members in attendance.
 After sentencing, the police had arrested a total of 17 men.
 Some sources indicate that each individual was charged a $100 fine, while others question whether the fine was enforced or legitimate.

 Incident

 Shortly after midnight, the men were loaded into three police cars by three officers and six other men.
 It was reported that police beat the IWW members before delivering them to the Knights of Liberty.

 Shortly after leaving, the convoy was seized by the Knights of Liberty.

 The Knights of Liberty abducted the men at gunpoint and drove them to a deserted location west of town.
 The men were then, one by one, bound to a tree, whipped, then tarred and feathered.

-“After each one was whipped another man applied the tar with a large brush, from the head to the seat,” wrote the Tulsa branch secretary.
-“Then a brute smeared feathers over and rubbed them in… After they had satisfied themselves that our bodies were well abused, our clothing was thrown into a pile, gasoline poured on it, and a match applied.
-By the light of our earthly possessions, we were ordered to leave Tulsa, and leave running and never come back.”

-Tulsa Daily World editor and Tulsa County Council of Defense member Glenn Conlin witnessed and reported on the attack.
+Tulsa Daily World editor and Tulsa County Council of Defense member Glenn Condon witnessed, reported on, and may have participated in the attack.

 Perpetrators

-The Knights of Liberty was a short lived local organization.
-Known members were suspected to include former Tulsa Police Chief Ed Lucas, other Tulsa Police officers such as George Blaine and H. H. Townsend, City Attorney John Meserve, and W. Tate Brady.
+The Knights of Liberty was a short-lived organization.
+Known members in Tulsa were suspected to include former Tulsa Police Chief Ed Lucas, other Tulsa Police officers such as George Blaine and H. H. Townsend, City Attorney John Meserve, and W. Tate Brady.
+Other Knights of Liberty groups sprung up around the country shortly afterwards.